junweitea/cyberdefenders/119-KrakenKeyLogger.md

 After parsing the data, we saw a powershell function:
 <img width="808" alt="q3a" src="https://github.com/user-attachments/assets/f17dc603-27ec-48f9-80fb-4961afdc5540">

-From this screenshot, we able to identify that the shortcut is using powershell to **wget a file from an encoded address** therefore we just have to put in PowerShell ISE and Write-Output of the encoded address ANDDD you will get the answer!
+From this screenshot, we able to identify that the shortcut is using powershell to **wget a file from an encoded address** therefore we just have to put in PowerShell ISE and Write-Output of the encoded address ANDDD we found the answer!

 <img width="724" alt="question 3" src="https://github.com/user-attachments/assets/773a2156-1201-4b36-8288-3bb5d7ef8a13">